xiaoyang-sde/co-uring-http/README.md

 The benchmark is performed with the [`hey` benchmark tool](https://github.com/rakyll/hey), which sends 200 batches of requests, with each batch containing 5,000 concurrent clients requesting a file of 1024 bytes in size. `co-uring-http` serves 57,012 requests per second and handles 99% of requests within 0.2 seconds.

-The benchmark is performed on UTM (https://mac.getutm.app) running on MacBook Air (M1, 2020) with Linux kernel version `6.4.2`.
+The benchmark is performed on [UTM](https://mac.getutm.app) running on MacBook Air (M1, 2020) with Linux kernel version `6.4.2`.
 The virtual machine has 4 cores and 8 GB memories.
-The program is compiled with `g++` 13.0.1.
+The program is compiled with GCC 13 and optimization level `O3`.

 ```console
 ./hey -n 1000000 -c 5000 http://127.0.0.1:8080/1k